sbkuehn/refArch-k8sAzure/k8s/README.md

 **Information on K8s Configuration**
 <br><br>Within this folder, you will find the following files:

 1) **aksDeploy.json** - ARM template that deploys the Kubernetes cluster.
 This file declares all the Kubernetes cluster, which comprises of deploying nodes (VMs), nics, the Availability Set, and the NSG.
-Additional comments on this deployment:
+Additional comments:
 <i><br>- This deployment does not deploy a public load balancer.
  <br>- This deployment reports to an existing Log Analytics workspace.</i>